 top of page

-In this blog post, we will explore the state of mental health in the UK and discuss some of the challenges that people face in accessing mental health services.
+In this blog post, we will explore the current state of mental health in the UK and discuss some of the challenges that people face in accessing mental health services.
 We will also look at some of the initiatives that are being implemented to improve the mental health of people living in the UK.

 We will look at the following: